Uzay-G/gci-2019-tasks/README.md

-I worked with [Publiclab](https://publiclab.org) this year and was thrilled to be one of their winners :rocket:.
+I worked with [Public Lab](https://publiclab.org) this year and was thrilled to be one of their winners :rocket:.
 Here are the 35 tasks I solved during the two months of GCI 2019.

 Tasks were classed by difficulty and there were also certain supportive tasks that could be done multiple times.